ahlstromcj/seq66/README.md

             progress-box of each pattern button, and to provide default labeling of the piano keys.
         *   Tweaked the drawing of notes and drum notes.
+        *   More work on set-handling.
+        *   Fixed panic-button disabling Launchpad display output.
+However, if pressed before exit, the lights remain on and there is a slit delay in exiting the session.
     *   Version 0.96.0:
         *   Adding code to control the visibility of the main window; added a "Visibility" MIDI control option, and support for the